 Oral Hygiene: Rinse gently with warm salt water three times a day after the first day.

 Suture Care: Follow up with the office for suture removal within one week post-surgery if necessary.
 Call the office for any questions or concerns about healing or suture type.

 Supervise Children: Ensure children do not bite their tongue or lips after extractions to prevent injury.

-Please call our office if you experience severe pain, excessive bleeding or swelling, or if you have any questions or concerns.
-In the event of an emergency, please call our office.
-If you are experiencing a serious or life threatening emergency, please call 911 or visit the nearest emergency room.
+Remember, if you experience severe pain, excessive bleeding or swelling, or have any questions or concerns, please contact our office.
+In case of an emergency, call our office.
+For serious emergencies, dial 911 or visit the nearest emergency room.